fastify/fastify-vite/docs/config/index.md

 ### `root`

+The location of your Vite configuration file.

+It works with `import.meta.url` too.

 ### `dev`

+Enables Vite's development server if set to `true`.

 ### `spa`

-**Disables SSR** and just sets up integration for delivering a static SPA application.
-When set to `true`, `clientModule` resolution is disabled and the `Reply.html()` method doesn't require a context object with variables for the `index.html` template.
+When set to `true`, **disables SSR** and just sets up integration for delivering a static SPA application.

+`clientModule` resolution is disabled and the `Reply.html()` method doesn't require a context object with variables for the `index.html` template.

+This can be customized however by providing your own `createHtmlFunction()`.

 ### `renderer`

-A single configuration object which can be used to set all of the settings above.
+A single configuration object which can be used to set all [Renderer options](/config/#renderer-options).

 - `clientModule`
-  'createErrorHandler',
-  'createHtmlFunction',
-  'createHtmlTemplateFunction',
-  'createRenderFunction',
-  'createRoute',
-  'createRouteHandler',
-  'prepareClient'
+- `createErrorHandler`
+- `createHtmlFunction`
+- `createHtmlTemplateFunction`
+- `createRenderFunction`
+- `createRoute`
+- `createRouteHandler`
+- `prepareClient`

 ## Renderer options